back to top

 Now that the US wants to befriend India to take on China and India finds itself in an enviable position.
 The greatest challenge before India is how to strike a fine balance of its relationship between its neighbour and strategic rival China, and the US.

-Both the US and China know that India has strategic autonomy of its foreign policy and it won't succumb to pressure to take any step to jeopardize its national interest.
+Both the US and China know that India has strategic autonomy of its foreign policy and it won't succumb to pressure to take any step to jeopardize its interest.

 Thus, a churning is taking place in the triangular relationship among the three countries.
 The relationship among the three countries should not and need not be seen through the prism of a ‘zero sum game.'